Analystmate/Analystmate-Azure-Data-Factory-For-Data-Engineers---Project-on-Covid19/README.md

-# Analystmate-Azure-Data-Factory-For-Data-Engineers---Project-on-Covid19
+# cd

 Hello This is lavdeep.
 <br>
-I am learnin github
+I am learnin github.Learnings git is boring